calyxir/calyx/docs/tutorial/language-tut.md

 Meaning that, after the program finished, the final value in our memory was 42.

-> **Note**: Icarus Verilog may report a different cycle count compared to the one above.
+> **Note**: Verilator may report a different cycle count compared to the one above.
 As long as the final value in memory is correct, this does not matter.

 ## Add Control